Learn how to run flows on Kubernetes using containers.

 When using the IfNotPresent

-policy, make sure to use unique image tags, or
+policy, make sure to use unique image tags, orcontainers

 item under job_configuration